 Please take time to review the Theme Community website and application and send any changes to the Office of Residential Life.
 Review the constitution for the community to make sure it reflects your actual process.
 Changes to the Constitution must be voted on by the community's members and approved by your faculty advisor and the Office of Residential Life, and will be implemented for the following academic year.
 Any changes must be confirmed prior to the Theme Community Application Process in February, and the process as defined at the time will stand for the entire year.

 The time between the start of spring semester, and the Theme Community Application Process is very tight.
-The next Theme Community Leadership meeting will be early in February, but advance planning will expedite the process.

 - Submit updates to the website and application to the Office of Residential Life before the end of the fall semester.